 The field lying was described by Roy, Stobie and the OS map of 1862 as the ‘Roman Camp’.
 Charles Stewart called the place ‘Dalreoch’ in 1884.
 It is immediately to the west of the rectangular feature shown on Stobie’s 1783 map and described on the OS map of 1862 as the ‘Praetorium’, but later recognised as a medieval moated enclosure (1).
 It is now a Scheduled Monument(1).
 The field contains a long cairn (2) the barrow with cup-marked stone (3), (both Scheduled Monuments), a circular enclosure (4), a cairnfield (5), a rectangular enclosure (6) and the linear feature running south east to north west shown on Stobie’s map of 1783.
 The road layout bounding the field shown by Stobie, changed in 1793 when the bridge over the Lyon was built.
 The field topography is dominated by river terraces formed since the last deglaciation and clearly visible in the aerial photographs.
 These terraces have been ploughed out in adjacent fields.

 A Bartington high resolution fluxgate gradiometer was used to map magnetic anomalies in the ground.
 The technique can identify disturbed soils and features such as ditches, walls and hearths.
-A Geoscan RM85 resistance meter with probes was used to map ground resistance in parts of the surveyed area.
+A Geoscan RM85 resistance meter with probes was used to map ground electrical resistance in parts of the surveyed area.

 Problems with the equipment limited the area that could be mapped by resistance but all the selected grids were mapped using the fluxgate gradiometer over Wednesday afternoon, Thursday and Friday morning.